antfie/veracode_bulk_mitigator/README.md

 | approve            | If this is present the mitigation will be approved                                                  |
 | reject             | If this is present the mitigation will be rejected                                                  |

-* You can find this information from the Flaw Details section of the Triage Flaws page.
+&ast; You can find this information from the Flaw Details section of the Triage Flaws page.

 ### Example